How to Pay Nanny Taxes Yourself

 Due days may vary depending on if they fall on a holiday or weekend.

-Your alternative to quarterly tax filings is to have more taxes withheld from your own pay to cover your nanny taxes when you file your personal tax return.
+Your alternative to quarterly tax filings is to withhold more taxes from your own pay to cover your nanny taxes when you file your personal tax return.

 You should do one or the other.
 If your nanny tax obligation is large enough, you may wind up owing taxes when you file and possibly be subjected to an estimated tax penalty and interest for underpaying taxes during the year.